3mm Mini Laparoscopic Port

 These ports come in various ranges, such as 5 mm, 10 mm, and 12 mm.
 This number refers to the size of the instrument that can be used with the port itself, meaning that the diameter of a 10 mm port would be somewhere around 10.75 mm to allow for insertion and removal of 10 mm laparoscopic instruments.

 These ports work great for adults, when the thickness of the abdominal cavity is enough to keep the port in place and the patient is large enough that there is enough room to maneuver the laparoscopic tools without the surgical field getting too crowded.
-Both of these go completely out the window when working on babies in the NICU, which is where Colorado Children’s Hospital comes into the picture.
+Both go completely out the window when working on babies in the NICU, which is where Colorado Children’s Hospital comes into the picture.

-The solution
+The Solution

 The novelty in the design was that it features a large air channel towards the top which features a bumper that slides down, forcing the air into a reservoir below the abdominal wall that inflates a retention mechanism.
-Once the procedure has finished, the retaining mechanisms are removed and the air moves back up the shaft of the port and the procedure is completed.
-This is shown in pictoral form in the poster download at the top of this page.
+Once the procedure has finished, the retaining mechanisms are removed, and the air moves back up the shaft of the port and the procedure is completed.
+This is shown in picture form in the poster download at the top of this page.
 One of the highlights of this project was the feedback from other surgeons at CU’s Engineering Projects Expo.
 Multiple surgeons with decades of experience held the port and commented on how familiar it felt and how it addressed many of their personal concerns when working on smaller patients.

 Citation